Aryeh Eldad: Political career

 Eldad was first elected to the Knesset on the National Union list in 2003, and chaired the Ethics Committee.
 Prior to the scheduled Israeli withdrawal from the Gaza Strip and the northern West Bank in August 2005, Eldad was the only member of parliament to call for non-violent civil disobedience as a tactic in the struggle against the government.
 Eldad even walked the few hundred kilometres between the now-evacuated community of Sa-Nur (in the northern West Bank) to Neve Dekalim (south Gaza Strip), in order to attract attention to the opposition of the Withdrawal plan.

 In the February 2006 dismantlement of the Amona outpost, Eldad was injured during the confrontation between demonstrators and police, as was his ally MK Effi Eitam.
 The event caused a storm of criticism on both sides, as interim Prime Minister Ehud Olmert accused them of inciting the crowd to attack the police, while they accused Olmert and the police of reckless use of force.

 After being re-elected in 2006, in August 2007, Eldad established and headed a 10-member Homesh First Knesset caucus met for the first time.
 The caucus' mandate is to work to promote the re-establishment of Homesh, with the aim of eventually re-establishing all the settlements dismantled in 2005.

 In October 2007 he took part in the international counter-jihad conference in Brussels.
 He organised a counter-jihad conference himself titled "Facing Jihad" in Jerusalem the following year that included a screening of the film Fitna by Geert Wilders.

 In November 2007, he announced the formation of a new secular right-wing party named Hatikva.
 Ultimately, the party ran as a faction of the National Union in the 2009 elections, with Eldad in third place on the alliance's list.
 He retained his seat as the Union won four mandates.

 In 2008, after Meretz Chairman Yossi Beilin submitted a bill to remove the Jewish settlers from Hebron, Eldad called the proposal "racist".
 In protest, he submitted a "mirror image" bill to the Knesset proposing that Hebron's Arab residents be removed "in order to protect the Jews of Hebron".

 Eldad's 2009 proposal that Palestinian Arabs be given Jordanian citizenship drew a formal protest from the Jordanian foreign minister.

 In 2012, Eldad and Michael Ben-Ari launched a new party, Otzma LeYisrael.
 However, the party failed to cross the 2% threshold in the 2013 elections, and Eldad subsequently lost his Knesset seat.

+In 2012, Eldad and Michael Ben-Ari sparked controversy by calling for asylum seekers entering Israel to be shot.